Bayesian Inference-assisted Machine Learning for Near Real-Time Jamming Detection and Classification in 5G New Radio (NR): Problem Formulation

-In our experimental setup, multiple types of jamming signals are generated and the corresponding statistical KPI data is collected and stored in the implementation platform for the purpose of training various machine learning models and subsequent performance evaluation.
+In our experimental setup, jamming signals spanning multiple center frequencies and power levels are generated and the corresponding statistical KPI data is collected and stored in the implementation platform for the purpose of training various machine learning models and subsequent performance evaluation.
 The jamming detection problem can be formulated as two hypotheses $H_0$ and $H_1$:

-where $N$ is the total number of data samples collected and $M$ is the total number of known jamming signal types (including changes in power level and center frequency for a given protocol type of the interference signal).
-The discrete time index is denoted by $n$, whereas $m$ is the index denoting the type of interfering signal, with $m=0$ if the type of interfering signal is unknown.
-Here, $\mathbf{r}[n] \in \mathbb{R}^{2} := [r_{\text{UE}}[n], r_{\text{BS}}[n]]^T$ is the concatenated list of received signals from both the UE and the BS; $\mathbf{j}[n] \in \mathbb{R}^2$ represents the concatenated unexpected signal generated by either interference or malicious jammers on both the UE and the BS ends; $\mathbf{s}[n] \in \mathbb{R}^2$ is the concatenated desired signal and $\mathbf{w}[n] \in \mathbb{R}^2$ is the concatenated additive channel environment noise.
+where $N$ is the total number of data samples collected and $N_{\mathrm{jam}}$ is the total number of known jamming signal types considered (including changes in power level and center frequency for a jamming signal of a given protocol type).
+The discrete time index is denoted by $n$, whereas $m$ is the index denoting the type of jamming signal, with $m=0$ if the type of jamming signal is unknown.
+Here, $\mathbf{r}[n] \in \mathbb{R}^{N_f} := [\boldsymbol{r}_{\text{UE}}[n], \boldsymbol{r}_{\text{BS}}[n]]^T$ is the concatenated vector of the cross-layer KPI data at time index $n$, available at both the UE and the BS in near real-time. $N_f$ denotes the total number of cross-layer KPI parameters that act as the ``features'' of the data sample at each time step. $\mathbf{j}_{m}[n] \in \mathbb{R}^{N_f}$ represents the perturbation in the concatenated cross-layer KPI data at time $n$ caused by the presence of a malicious jamming signal or undesirable interference; $\mathbf{s}[n] \in \mathbb{R}^{N_f}$ is the concatenated cross-layer KPI data which is ``expected'' in the absence of any jamming or interference; $\mathbf{w}[n] \in \mathbb{R}^{N_f}$ represents the combined measurement or environment noise that is added to the cross-layer KPI data regardless of jamming.
 Furthermore, we can define

-where $\mathbf{y}[n]$ is the collated statistical information from the BS and the UE for the communication link between them being for the current and the past $k$ times slots.
-The function $f(\cdot)$ denotes operations such as feature-wise normalization that may be performed on the collected raw data before being input to the machine learning (ML) model.
-Our approach for jamming detection comprises designing a test statistic $\Lambda(\mathbf{y})$ and comparing it with a threshold $\eta$, which can be denoted as: $H_1 = \text{True}$ if $\Lambda(\mathbf{y}) > \eta$ and $H_0 = \text{True}$ if $\Lambda(\mathbf{y}) \leq \eta$.
-The test statistic $\Lambda(\mathbf{y})$ and the threshold $\eta$ are determined by the ML model being considered.
-In the supervised learning-based discriminative model, the objective is to maximize $\Pr(\Lambda(\mathbf{y}) > \eta|H_1)$ and maximize $\Pr(\Lambda(\mathbf{y}) < \eta|H_0)$.
-The flowchart describing the overall jamming detection module is shown in Fig.~\ref{fig:flowchart}.